haoyue-06/My-computer-science-study-experience/Technology And Information System/Computer Assembly Workshop/Readme.md

 ## 💡 Reflection

-This workshop deepened my understanding of how hardware and software rely on each other.
-It wasn’t just about plugging parts together — it was learning how a computer *breathes*.

-As a data engineering student, this hands-on experience strengthens my understanding of computer architecture and helps me appreciate the physical layer behind every digital system I work with.
+This workshop is really an amazing experience for me.
+This is the first time that I had the opportunity to do assembly the computer.
+This hands-on experience strengthens my understanding of computer architecture and helps me appreciate the physical layer behind every digital system I work with.